Why Sermons?

 You quote bible verses.
 How did you choose them?

 I used the lectionary, that pre-selected menu of daily Christian readings.
 Every Sunday, I picked from the allotted bible passages for that day.
 Then I jumbled those readings up with other tidbits.
 Movies, books, conversations, experiences—I tossed them together till I had a sermon.
-Then I invite readers to toss everything around some more.
+Now I’m inviting readers to toss everything around some more.

 Sounds like a strange way for a non-preacher to spend time.